reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 </Sandpack>

 The problem with this code is in suppressing the dependency linter.
 If you remove the suppression, you'll see that this Effect should depend on the `handleMove` function.
-This makes sense: `handleMove` is declared inside the component body, which makes it a reactive value.
+This makes sense: `handleMove` is declared inside the Component body, which makes it a reactive value.
 Every reactive value must be specified as a dependency, or it can potentially get stale over time!

 The author of the original code has "lied" to React by saying that the Effect does not depend (`[]`) on any reactive values.
 This is why React did not re-synchronize the Effect after `canMove` has changed (and `handleMove` with it).
 Because React did not re-synchronize the Effect, the `handleMove` attached as a listener is the `handleMove` function created during the initial render.
 During the initial render, `canMove` was `true`, which is why `handleMove` from the initial render will forever see that value.